Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

     The `azd up` command will prompt you to enter values for the following parameters:

     - `B2CTenantId` :
-        - Enter the Tenant ID of your B2C Tenant deployed earlier. (*If you have opted for Microsoft Entra ID you can keep this parameter blank.*)
+        - Enter the Tenant ID of your External Entra ID Tenant deployed earlier.

     - `enableVNetSupport`: